 In the United States, two groups experience problems with their health care more intensely and more frequently than any other.

-One group is people with high health care needs and high costs—the 5 percent of the population that accounts for 50 percent of all health spending.
-Many have multiple, serious chronic conditions, like congestive heart failure, coronary artery disease, and diabetes.
-Some also have functional limitations that make it difficult to perform daily living activities.
-Others have behavioral health concerns that further complicate their care.
+One group is people with intense health care needs who use a lot of services — the 5 percent of the population that accounts for 50 percent of all health spending.
+These “high-need, high-cost” patients have multiple, serious chronic conditions, such as diabetes or heart failure, and functional limitations that make it difficult to perform daily living activities (such as eating, bathing, toileting).
+Many have behavioral health concerns and social needs that further complicate their health, their outcomes, and their care.

-The Commonwealth Fund’s Health Care Delivery System Reform program believes rapid, meaningful change in well-being is possible for both groups.
+The Commonwealth Fund’s Health Care Delivery System Reform program believes meaningful change is possible for both groups.
 Moreover, we believe improvements in care for these patients can spur better performance across the entire health system.

-- build an evidence base to better understand the needs of these two populations and to demonstrate the value of improving care for both
+- build an evidence base to better understand the needs of these two populations and the gaps in the health system;

-- identify and assess promising models, programs, and practices to improve care
+- identify and assess promising models, interventions, and practices to improve care; and

 - promote payment reform and policy improvements to facilitate delivery system reform.